 - What about our company tax returns?

-Every year you have to submit your annual tax return, the same as in the UK.
+Every year you have to submit your annual tax return.
 We have accountants that can do this for you.
 Our after sales package will include this service as one of the options available to you.

 - Do we need a visa?

 At the moment EU citizens can stay in Bulgaria for 90 days in any 6 months.
 Any more than that and you can easily apply for a Residence Certificate once you are in Bulgaria.
 This is valid for up to five years.
 Non EU citizens should contact the Bulgarian Embassy in their home country, for-up-to-date visa information.

 - What about the cost of living there?